avishaan/codehatcher.github.io/_posts/2020-08-31-activation-functions.md

 ### Leaky ReLU
 Non-linear, monotonic, range \\( \in (-\infty, \infty)) \\)

-Although the new and improved version it can be difficult to see why this is better.
+Although the new and improved version, it can be difficult to see why this is better.
 This is because it addresses the problem where the ReLU has a 0 gradient when x<0 which would deactivate neurons in that area.
 Leaky has a small gradient in that section

 #### Function / Derivative
 \\[ f(x) = \begin{cases} 0.01x & \ \text{if } x\leq0\\\ x & \ \text{if } x\gt0 \end{cases} \;, f'(x) = \begin{cases} 0.01 & \ \text{if } x\lt0\\\ 1 & \ \text{if } x\gt0 \end{cases} \\]